ianlewis/todos/CONTRIBUTING.md

 git push origin my-new-feature
 ```

-### Pull Requests
+### Pull requests

 Once you have your code pushed to your fork you can now created a new
-[Pull Request] (PR).
+[pull request] (PR).
 This allows the project maintainers to review your submission.

 #### Create a PR

-You can [create a new Pull Request via the GitHub UI] or via the
+You can [create a new pull request via the GitHub UI] or via the
 [`gh` CLI] tool.
 Create the PR as a draft to start.

 ```shell